TRahulSam1997/python-typescript-app/README.md

 # python-typescript-app

-TypeScript version of [How To Build a To-Do application Using Django and React] (https://www.digitalocean.com/community/tutorials/build-a-to-do-application-using-django-and-react).
+TypeScript version of [How To Build a To-Do application Using Django and React](https://www.digitalocean.com/community/tutorials/build-a-to-do-application-using-django-and-react) to install foobar.